GoogleCloudPlatform/software-delivery-blueprint/app-factory-template/README.md

 3.  `tf-plan`, performs a Terraform plan.
 4.  `tf-apply`, performs Terraform apply, updating the provisioned applications and teams in GitHub.

-Note: The script software-delivery-app.sh that creates your application factory accepts an input "TRIGGER_TYPE" which can be either `webhook` or `github`.
+Note: The script bootstrap.sh that creates your application factory accepts an input "TRIGGER_TYPE" which can be either `webhook` or `github`.
 If `github` is passed as "TRIGGER_TYPE" to the script, the script creates GitHub triggers in Cloud Build.
 If `webhook` is passed as "TRIGGER_TYPE" to the script, the script creates webhook triggers in Cloud Build.